How to start a home inspection business?

 - Easy work compared to trade work.
 Goes without saying.

 - LOW setup costs.
 You already own most the equipment you’ll need and there isnt much required.

 - Almost no paperwork.
 Pretty much everything is done online.

 - Opportunity.
 There is an abundance of work available.

-What is a typical day like for a property inspector?
+What’s a typical day for a property inspector?